ryanvickr/Personal-Website/README.md

 Check out my personal website at https://www.helloitsryan.com!

 ## Technologies Used
-The website is hosted on an AWS EC2 instance, using Node.js and express.
+The website is hosted on an AWS instance, using React for the front-end, and Node.js for the backend.

-### TV Show Recommender

-The was a project I created a while ago.
-To integrate it into the website, I built an API.